 Note the links to Course Reserves and Chat with a Librarian in the page header (pictured above).
 These are available on any screen within the new DELCAT Discovery.

 Need to find a particular version of a book or film?
 Uncheck this option to reveal additional editions and formats held by University of Delaware Library and libraries worldwide.

 After you've chosen search filters from the left side of the results screen, look for this option and check the box to keep the same filters in place for your next or revised search.

 Because most call numbers are assigned based on the subject of a book’s contents, browsing can be an effective way to identify additional materials related to a research topic.
 The new DELCAT Discovery allows you to browse virtually.
 For step-by-step browsing instructions, see page 3 of this document.

 In case you missed the announcement last spring, University of Delaware students, faculty, and staff can now click on the "Get This For Me!" button to request the books they need.
-If the Library owns the book and it's on the shelf, the book will be held at the Circulation and Reserve service desk and the requester will be notified that it's available for pickup.
+If the Library owns the book and it's on the shelf, the book will be held at the Help Center and the requester will be notified that it's available for pickup.
 If the book is not available, or if it's owned by another library, the request will be routed to Interlibrary Loan for fulfillment.
 Click here for more information about this service here.